containernetworking/cni/SPEC.md

       }
       ```

-The executable command-line API uses the type of network (see [Network Configuration](#network-configuration) below) as the name of the executable to invoke.
+Runtimes must use the type of network (see [Network Configuration](#network-configuration) below) as the name of the executable to invoke.
-It will then look for this executable in a list of predefined directories.
-Once found, it will invoke the executable using the following environment variables for argument passing:
+Runtimes should then look for this executable in a list of predefined directories (the list of directories is not prescribed by this specification).
+Once found, it must invoke the executable using the following environment variables for argument passing:
 - `CNI_COMMAND`: indicates the desired operation; `ADD`, `DEL` or `VERSION`.
 - `CNI_CONTAINERID`: Container ID
 - `CNI_NETNS`: Path to network namespace file
-- `CNI_IFNAME`: Interface name to set up; plugin must honor this interface name or return an error
+- `CNI_IFNAME`: Interface name to set up; if the plugin is unable to use this interface name it must return an error
 - `CNI_ARGS`: Extra arguments passed in by the user at invocation time.
 Alphanumeric key-value pairs separated by semicolons; for example, "FOO=BAR;ABC=123"
 - `CNI_PATH`: List of paths to search for CNI plugin executables.
 Paths are separated by an OS-specific list separator; for example ':' on Linux and ';' on Windows

-Network configuration in JSON format is streamed to the plugin through stdin.
-This means it is not tied to a particular file on disk and can contain information which changes between invocations.
+Network configuration in JSON format must be streamed to the plugin through stdin.
+This means it is not tied to a particular file on disk and may contain information which changes between invocations.

 ### Result

-Note that IPAM plugins return an abbreviated `Result` structure as described in [IP Allocation](#ip-allocation).
+Note that IPAM plugins should return an abbreviated `Result` structure as described in [IP Allocation](#ip-allocation).

-Success is indicated by a return code of zero and the following JSON printed to stdout in the case of the ADD command.
+Plugins must indicate success with a return code of zero and the following JSON printed to stdout in the case of the ADD command.
 The `ips` and `dns` items should be the same output as was returned by the IPAM plugin (see [IP Allocation](#ip-allocation) for details) except that the plugin should fill in the `interface` indexes appropriately, which are missing from IPAM plugin output since IPAM plugins should be unaware of interfaces.

 ```
 {